What if my pain relief isn’t working?

 • Should I take anything to prevent side effects?

-• Will other medicines affect my pain medicines?
+• Will other medicines affect my pain relief?

 • How will these painkillers affect my daily life?